jacorbal/pynfact/doc/api/md/document-syntax.md

 A simple example of meta information could be:

     Title: Interesting post in English
-    Summary: Here I can type diacritics such as _naïve_
+    Summary: Here I can type diacritics such as *naïve*
     Date: Wed 11 Mar 2020 11:11:11 AM UTC

-The tags may be in English, Esperanto (using the _x_-system), Spanish, Catalan, Galician, and Portuguese, but they cannot have any diacritics, e.g.:
+The tags may be in English, Esperanto (using the *X*-system), Spanish, Catalan, Galician, and Portuguese, but they cannot have any diacritics, e.g.: